MicrosoftDocs/cloud-adoption-framework/docs/migrate/assess/architect.md

 - Confirm that your architecture meets SLAs for availability, disaster recovery, and data recovery.
 - Confirm that you applied network segmentation practices to your network design.
 - Confirm that you planned for monitoring and log capturing.
-- Confirm that your virtual machines are sized appropriately for the actual compute that you need.
+- Confirm that your virtual machines are sized appropriately for the actual computing time that you need.
 - Confirm that your disks are sized appropriately for the actual size and performance that you need.
 - Confirm that you planned for load balancing services if they're needed.
 The services might include instances of Azure Load Balancer, Azure Application Gateway, Azure Front Door, or Azure Traffic Manager.